Spotme/HLS-Live-Traffic-Generator/README.md

 In the above example command line:

 ```
+test/ = the folder in which the segments and playlists will be downloaded to (create the folder prior launching the script)
 30 = the number of video segments to download in that test
 10 = the number of downloader threads (one thread = one user)
 1 = the variant playlist to download (highest resolution = highest possible load on the network)